lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 ## Putting it all together

 With copying and discarding, we can extend our encoding of linear $\lambda$-terms to all terms, simply copying a variable with \figenv{/assets/img/copy.jpg}{4%} when it is used multiple times or discarding it with \figenv{/assets/img/del.jpg}{2%} when it is not used.

-All the inclusions we have covered so far can be interpreted as rewriting rules for our diagrams.
-The hope is that the resulting rewriting system is a diagrammatic implementation of $\beta$-reduction.
-As we will see, our wishes do come true sometimes, [but not always](#the_problem_with_copying).

-Let's see it all at work on [a few standard examples](https://en.wikipedia.org/wiki/SKI_combinator_calculus):
+Let's see it at work on [a few standard examples](https://en.wikipedia.org/wiki/SKI_combinator_calculus):
 @@center
 \figenv{/assets/img/example-terms.jpg}{65%}
 @@
-The encoding of the static syntax is not the reason you read all this way, so let's see how the diagrammatic counterpart of reduction behaves on a simple example.
-It is a basic exercise to show $SKK=I$.
-Here's how we prove it diagrammatically:
+The encoding of the static syntax is not the reason you read all this way, so let me show you how the diagrammatic counterpart of reduction behaves.
+All the inclusions we have covered so far can be interpreted as rewriting rules.
+The hope is that the resulting rewriting system is a diagrammatic implementation of $\beta$-reduction.
+As we will see, our wishes do come true sometimes, [but not always](#the_problem_with_copying).

+It is a basic exercise to show $SKK\rightarrow_\beta I$.
+Here's how we can prove the same fact diagrammatically:
 @@center
 \figenv{/assets/img/skk-1.jpg}{45%} \figenv{/assets/img/skk-2.jpg}{30%}
 \figenv{/assets/img/skk-3.jpg}{50%}\figenv{/assets/img/skk-4.jpg}{50%}\figenv{/assets/img/skk-5.jpg}{45%}